Our Amazing Student Made Products

 Tempering is a word that means improving the consistency, durability or hardness of a substance by heating and cooling it.
 Many substances, including metals, are tempered but the most important one might be chocolate.
 Tempered chocolate is very glossy, has a firm finish and melts smoothly at around body temperature.

 Depositing our Chocolate into Moulds

-We transfer our tempered chocolate from our tempering wheel to our depositor.
+We transfer our tempered chocolate from our tempering wheel or the full-auto tempering unit to our depositor.
 The depositor has a water jacketed hopper that keeps the chocolate at a consistent temperature to maintain temper.
 The chocolate is pushed out of the hopper into our chocolate moulds.

 Chocolate Being Deposited into Moulds.

 A close up of chocolate being deposited into our moulds.
 There are 5 bars being filled at a time.

 After the chocolate has been deposited into the moulds, we transfer the moulds to the vibrating conveyor belt.
 This step eliminates air bubbles within the chocolate and creates a uniform bar.